carissalow/rapids/docs/features/extracted.rst

 Name	                   Description
 =======================    ===================
 day_segment                The particular ``day_segment`` that will be analyzed.
-The available options are ``daily``, ``morning``, ``afternoon``, ``evening``, ``night`` features                   The different measures that can be retrieved from the dataset.
-See :ref:`Available Fitbit: Steps Features <fitbit-steps-available-features>` Table below threshold_active_bout      The maximum number of steps per minute necessary for a bout to be ``sedentary``.
-That is, if the step count per minute is greater than this value the bout has a status of ``active``.
+The available options are ``daily``, ``morning``, ``afternoon``, ``evening``, ``night`` features                   The features that can be computed.
+See :ref:`Available Fitbit: Steps Features <fitbit-steps-available-features>` Table below threshold_active_bout      Every minute with Fitbit step data wil be labelled as ``sedentary`` if its step count is below this threshold, otherwise, ``active``.
 =======================    ===================

 .. _fitbit-steps-available-features: